dcramer/django-idmapper/README.rst

 Django Singletons
 =================

-Please note, the code is not currently in a working state (even if it does somehow work for you).
-This is a proof of concept and should be considered as much.
+Please note, the code is a proof of concept, and should be considered as only lightly tested.

 A brief overview of the design implementation can be found on the Django project Trac: http://code.djangoproject.com/ticket/17